 Transaction intermediation is the skilled business of taking an investment-ready project through the actual process of securing this investment, including providing it with access to the required network of appropriate investors.
 This kind of intermediation requires not just the technical skillsets to create financing structures and agreements.
 It also involves the knowledge of who then to approach that would be most likely to invest, the network access to such investors, and finally the trust of those investors in the quality of the projects that the intermediary brings forward.
 If any one of these elements is missing, the transaction will likely fail.

 Every functioning market in the world needs intermediaries.
 In the developed world, such intermediation is practically invisible most of the time: if you buy your car insurance online, you won’t be aware of the chain of deals that have been intermediated stretching right back to the reinsurance of the risk.
 Yet funders of project development have an absolute blind spot on this topic.
 They will happily pay for any amount of technical assistance – like market studies or design work – but they will not pay for professional intermediation.
 As a result, I suspect, a large amount of their project development spend goes to waste, simply because projects, in the end, fail to find their investors because they are not professionally intermediated.

-For all the utility the CFA may have provided, in the end, civil servants are there to run countries, not transactions.
+For all the utility the Climate Finance Accelerator may have provided, in the end, civil servants are there to run countries, not transactions.
 It’s useful that they understand what it takes to do a deal, but they can never be expected to acquire the full technical skills, let alone the networks, of professional intermediaries.
 For that, specialists are needed, and if Nick Nuttall’s Paris engine is to be built and maintained, then skilled financial mechanics need to be found and nurtured, globally and fast.